sjitech/docker-geek/README.md

 ```
 The result can be further piped to other similar commands of this tool suite.

-### `docker-pid-of-container`: show init process id of a container
+### `docker-pid-of-container` Show init process id of a container

 ```
 $ docker-pid-of-container cae89cdb65cd
 2788
 ```
-or use it in pipe:
+or use it in a pipe:
 ```
 $ docker ps | docker-pid-of-container
 CONTAINER ID        IMAGE               COMMAND                  CREATED             STATUS              PORTS               NAMES